Corfu Declaration: Discussions at Corfu

-A series of meetings were held from 15 June to 20 July to reach consensus, despite radically different views on the system of government in the proposed common state.
+Despite radically different views on the system of government in the proposed common state, a series of meetings were held from 15 June to 20 July in order to reach a consensus.
 The negotiating parties mistrusted each other.
-The Yugoslav Committee based their positions on local autonomies, legal institutions, federalism and the Croatian State Right, but the Serbian government considered those positions vestiges of struggle against the "enemy" (meaning Austria-Hungary).
-On the other hand, Pašić touted universal suffrage and simple parliamentary democracy interpreted by Trumbić as a way to ensure the rule of the Serbs as the most populous ethnic group in the proposed state.
+The Yugoslav Committee based their positions on local autonomies, legal institutions, federalism and the Croatian state right, but the Serbian government considered those positions vestiges of the struggle against the "enemy" (meaning Austria-Hungary).
+On the other hand, Pašić touted universal suffrage and simple parliamentary democracy, interpreted by Trumbić as a way to ensure the rule of the Serbs as the most populous ethnic group in the proposed state.
 In response to Trumbić's demands, Pašić said that if the Croats insisted on a federation, the Serbian government would abandon the unification project in favour of the creation of Greater Serbia.
-After 28 plenary meetings spread over 35 days, differences of opinion became apparent, and no agreement on the system of government was reached.
+After twenty-eight plenary meetings over the course of thirty-five days, differences of opinion became apparent, and no agreement on the system of government was reached.
 The resulting Corfu Declaration glossed over this, leaving it to the future Constituent Assembly to decide by an unspecified qualified majority – i.e. not by a simple majority vote – before being approved by the Serbian king.
 According to the scholar Dejan Medaković, Trumbić claimed he had to sign the Declaration as the only way for his people to be on the war's winning side.

 The Declaration stated that Serbs, Croats, and Slovenes were one "tri-named" people, and that the Karađorđević dynasty would reign in the new unified state, which would be organised as a parliamentary, constitutional monarchy.
 Finally, the Declaration stated that the new government would respect the equality of "religion and alphabets", voting rights, and so forth.
-Trumbić proposed to establish a provisional government of the new state, but Pašić declined in order to avoid undermining the diplomatic advantage enjoyed by Serbia in the unification process as a recognised state.
+Trumbić proposed to establish a provisional government of the new state, but Pašić declined in order to avoid undermining the inherent diplomatic advantage Serbia enjoyed as an already-recognised state.